Bengas661/R-shiny-Portfolio/README.md

 ### 1. Automating Demographic / Baseline tables
 🧠 Description
-Interactive dashboard that creates Demographic type of tables + Listings, using ADSL uploaded by the user.
+Interactive dashboard that creates Demographic type of tables + Listings, using ADSL ADaM dataset, uploaded by the user.

 🎯 Purpose
 Automating demographics' type of tables/listings with a R-Shiny app